HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 ## Variable arguments function

-If you want to pass more than five arguments, or a variable number of arguments, in a single neko-to-C function call, you can use the DEFINE_PRIM_MULT() macro:
+If you want to pass more than five arguments, or a variable number of arguments, in a single Neko-to-C function call, you can use the DEFINE_PRIM_MULT() macro :

 ```
 value myprim( value *args, int nargs ) {